YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Related Work

 \section{Related Work}

 \paragraph{General-Purpose Knowledge Bases.} The Semantic Web comprises hundreds of KBs\footnote{\url{http://cas.lod-cloud.net/}}.
 Many of these are tailored for specific domains or applications, such as the Gene Ontology~\cite{geneontology} for biological processes, functions, and cellular components.
-However, in this paper, we are concerned with general-purpose KBs that do not focus on a given domain.
-There are several prominent general-purpose KBs. \textbf{ConceptNet}~\cite{conceptnet} is a semantic network that primarily deals with common sense knowledge.
-This makes it an orthogonal project to YAGO concerned with facts about instances. \textbf{BabelNet}~\cite{NavigliP12} is a large multilingual encyclopedic dictionary derived from WordNet, Wikipedia, Wikidata, and several other sources.
-BabelNet focuses on relations between concepts and words, and has neither a taxonomy nor a schema. \textbf{DBpedia}~\cite{dbpedia} is a large-scale, multilingual KB derived from Wikipedia (and, more recently, Wikidata).
+However, in this paper, we are concerned with general-purpose KBs that do not focus on a specific domain.
+In the following, we describe several prominent general-purpose KBs. \textbf{ConceptNet}~\cite{conceptnet} is a semantic network that primarily deals with common sense knowledge.
+This makes it an orthogonal project to YAGO concerned with facts about instances concerning nearly all human knowledge. \textbf{BabelNet}~\cite{NavigliP12} is a large multilingual encyclopedic dictionary derived from WordNet, Wikipedia, Wikidata, and several other sources.
+BabelNet focuses on relations between concepts and words and has neither a taxonomy nor a schema. \textbf{DBpedia}~\cite{dbpedia} is a large-scale, multilingual KB derived from Wikipedia (and, more recently, Wikidata).
 Unlike YAGO, it lacks information about the temporal validity of the facts.
 Moreover, the automated generation from the Wikipedia infoboxes and the priority for recall over precision has led DBpedia to be not fully consistent~\cite{dbpedia_inconsistency,abian2018wikidata,farber2018linked}.
-The manually curated part contains just 4M instances\footnote{\url{https://www.dbpedia.org/resources/ontology/}} \textbf{Freebase}~\cite{freebase} was an extensive KB consisting of metadata compiled from various sources.
+The manually curated part of DBpedia contains just 4M instances\footnote{\url{https://www.dbpedia.org/resources/ontology/}}. \textbf{Freebase}~\cite{freebase} was an extensive KB consisting of metadata compiled from various sources.
 The project was discontinued in 2015, and its content was transferred~\cite{pellissier2016freebase} to Wikidata. \textbf{Wikidata}~\cite{wikidata}, a project of the Wikimedia Foundation, is a collaboratively edited KB that supports other Wikimedia projects like Wikipedia and Wikimedia Commons.
 It is by far the largest open KB.
 However, due to its collaborative nature, its taxonomy has grown convoluted and complicated, with inconsistencies in hierarchies and data models as well as rule violations -- making it hard to use even by contributors~\cite{brasileiroApplyingMultiLevelModeling2016,piscopoWhoModelsWorld2018,shenoyStudyQualityWikidata2022}.

 In this landscape, \textbf{YAGO} positions itself as a large general KB for facts about instances, with a taxonomy, manually defined properties, and logical constraints.
 Its key property is that it is a centrally controlled data source, which allows it to establish certain guarantees for the quality of its data~\cite{yago,yago2,yago2s,yago3,yago4}.
 The latest version, YAGO~4~\cite{yago4}, was designed to be clean enough to perform automated reasoning on it.
 However, its taxonomy is very parsimonious, which is the challenge that we address in the present paper.